Henry V (1989 film): Act 2

 Henry tricks three high-ranked traitors into pronouncing their own sentence by asking advice on the case of a man who drunkenly shouted insults at him in the street.
 When they recommend that he show no mercy to this minor offender, the King reveals his knowledge of their own sedition.
 They draw their daggers, but are quickly subdued by Henry's loyal nobles.
 Exeter arrests them for high treason and Henry orders their execution before crossing the English Channel.
 Falstaff dies and Bardolph, Pistol, Nym, and Falstaff's page, Robin, depart for France.

 Meanwhile, in France, Charles VI, the King of France and his noblemen discuss King Henry's threats.
 The Dauphin (portrayed as stubborn and cowardly) says he does not fear Henry, but Charles and the Constable of France are worried because of Henry's martial ancestors and the successful previous English invasions.
-Exeter arrives in full armor.
+Exeter arrives in full plate armour.
 He informs them that Henry demands the French crown and is prepared to take it by force if it is withheld, and delivers an insulting message to the Dauphin.
 King Charles tells Exeter he will give him a reply the following day.

 Act 3

 King Henry delivers a morale-boosting speech to his troops and attacks the walled city of Harfleur.
 When the Dauphin fails to relieve the city in time, the governor surrenders in return for Henry's promise to do Harfleur's population no harm.
 Henry orders Exeter to repair its fortifications.

-Katharine, a French princess who had been engaged to marry King Henry in an arrangement made before the war, asks her lady-in-waiting Alice to teach her some basics in English.
-Correct English pronunciation is very hard for her to learn but she is determined to accomplish it.
-In a silent moment, Katharine watches her father and his courtiers and notes how worried they appear.
+Katherine, a French princess who had been engaged to marry King Henry in an arrangement made before the war, asks her lady-in-waiting Alice to teach the English for some parts of the body.
+They mispronounce the words for comic effect and joke that foot sounds rude in French.
+In a silent moment, Katherine watches her father and his courtiers and notes how worried they appear.
 King Charles finally orders his nobles to engage Henry's troops, halt their advance, and bring Henry back a prisoner.

 The English troops struggle toward Calais through foul weather and sickness.
 Bardolph is hanged for looting a church.
 The French herald Montjoy arrives and demands Henry pay a ransom for his person or place himself and his entire army at risk.
 Henry refuses, replying that even his reduced and sickly army is sufficient to resist a French attack.